saona-raimundo/asking/README.md

 ## Limitations

 - **Internal mutability of functions** - All functions are stored as `Arc<dyn Fn>`.
 This  allows both functions and closures, but it means that functions can not hold any mutable references (so no internal mutability).
+- **Send + Sync + 'static** - To allow asynchronous execution, at the end of the day, all parameters have to implement this traits.
+This way you can truly harness async execution of questions.
+If you manage to use something that does not implement these traits, then the future can only be executed synchronously.
 - **Consuming methods** - Methods are consuming allowing one-line constructions, while making more difficult complex construction patterns.
 This is because of the existence of default values.
 Check out [C-BUILDER](https://rust-lang.github.io/api-guidelines/type-safety.html#c-builder).

 Let me know if you find anything else, I will be happy to add it!